-The Nine-Fold Path: Alignment in Dungeons & Dragons
+The Nine-Fold Path, Part 1: Alignment in Dungeons & Dragons

-This essay takes a comprehensive look at alignment in the Dungeons & Dragons game.
-It delves into what alignment is, what it’s for, what it means, and how it applies to characters and monsters on a personal and social level.
+This essay offers a comprehensive exploration of alignment in Dungeons & Dragons.
+It examines what alignment is, its purpose in the game, its meaning, and how it shapes both characters and monsters on individual and social levels.

 By R. Nelson Bailey